 Communications/PR/social media teams at schools function differently than the ones of a regular business that’s selling products or services.

-Your organization is selling an education and, on any given day, you might need to use social media to:
+Your organization is selling education and, on any given day, you might need to use social media to:

 - Increase applications by engaging with high school and prospective students on social media.
 One way to do this is to organize a Twitter chat about your school’s admission process.